Methodology

 |---|---|---|

-Scores are percentile-normalized against all populated dissemination blocks in British Columbia.
-A score of 70 means this location ranks better than 70% of BC.
-When Canada-wide data is added, the baseline will shift.
+Scores are percentile-normalized against all 1,566 indexed communities across Canada.
+A score of 70 means this location ranks better than 70% of all indexed Canadian communities.

 Important caveats